 - Select the most suitable Chinese e-commerce platforms

 In China, we have Tmall, Taobao and JD.com, the giants of e-commerce.
 They are the biggest platforms and also the bests in terms of quality and safety.

 Because these e-commerce platforms are very popular in China, it’s not easy to sell on that platform.
-Most of them only accept brands who have already a significant presence and realized high sales in China.
-That’s why most of the cheese brands failed to sell on the giants’platforms, Tmall, Taobao or JD.com.
+Most of them only accept brands that have already a significant presence and realized high sales in China.
+That’s why most of the cheese brands failed to sell on the giant platforms, Tmall, Taobao or JD.com.

 - This Article replies to all Questions about cross-border ECommerce in China, ALL (logistics, customers etc)

 Use Chinese Social Media to Promote Your Business

 The most popular and used social networks in China are WeChat and Weibo.
 Therefore, you can promote your seafood business through these two platforms which can push your business reputation online to a new high level.

 WeChat, developed by Tencent has more than 1 billion active users every day.
 The social media platform is more than just a simple social media app.
 Tencent developed a lot of other services to adapt content to users’ needs.

 It’s also very convenient for brands to communicate with their audience and increase engagement.
 The platform is known for its communication services in which users can send messages, share images and videos, voice call and video call other users on a closed network.
 Having an account on WeChat enables you to promote your brand via mobile or tablet.